ICanBoogie/ICanBoogie/README.md

 #### Type control

-Getters and setters are often used to control a property type.
+Getters and setters can be used to control a property type.
 For instance, the `timezone` property of the [Core][] instance always returns a [TimeZone][] instance no matter what it is set to: